gedonizr6/noop/README.md

   - by intentionally
     - lowering the voice volume  for selected segment of the replic
     - speaking inarticulate
-- intercept the victim's thoughts and voicing them in other forms
+- intercept the victim's thoughts and voicing them in other forms(Repeating)
   - often more conventional
+  - presumably to reinforce the thought
+   - often as an imperative
+   - incl. fears and other bad thoughtsds and ideas
 - somehow initiate and controll visual imagination
+ - the victim may see animated images when eyes closed
+   - very vague
+   - two-color
+   - as they say the other people can visualize in better quality
+ - the victim may see
 - comparsioning with another persons
   - they are almost always better
   - gradually worsening the examples